-6. Police Fire and Crime Commissioner - Ben Adams
+Police Fire and Crime Commissioner - Ben Adams

-The Chairman welcomed Mr Adams to the Panel and his new role as Police Fire and Crime Commissioner for Staffordshire.
+Mr Adams was welcomed as the new Police Fire and Crime Commissioner for Staffordshire.
 Ben Adams introduced himself to the Panel and explained that his key objective was to keep Staffordshire residents safe.
 Although this was the early days of his term of office, he envisaged that this priority would include: